KryeKuzhinieri/KryeKuzhinieri/README.md

 ### Hi there 👋

-I am a passionate easygoing person that gets energized meeting new people and likes contributing to the open source community.
-I post my projects on Github because I learned programming using the free sources that I found online.
+I post my projects on Github because I learned programming using the open source services that I found online.
 Hence, if you have a question related to my repositories, please send me an email by clicking [here](mailto:eness.188@live.de).

 Further, here are some **fun** facts about me: